The contention: God is the best evidence for objective moral values and duties

 Some people will say that moral progress has taken place and I believe it!
 But why measure moral progress if we’re not really sure what we are progressing too?
 What is the standard?
 And despite moral progress, slavery, in any cultural time period has always been wrong (we will deal with slavery in the Bible at a later section) no matter how “right” people at the time thought it to be.
 How can we prove that?
-Do you think the Egyptians ever considered handing over the kingdom to the Israelites to become slaves for them for 400 hundred years?
+Well I suppose a myriad of ways, but do you think the Egyptians ever considered handing over the kingdom to the Israelites to become slaves for them for 400 hundred years?

 And how many people that you know would consider themselves a perfect person?
 I would be willing to assume many of them recognize how they fall short in their character.
 Just the remark of not measuring up means you have fallen short of some standard, but under a subjective worldview, what would be that standard of perfection?
 Even more, why strive for it?